pagekit/docs/getting-started/getting-help.md

 ## Github Issues

-If you find a bug, have a general question, or even if you want to contribute to the project, you can use the [Pagekit GitHub Issues tracker](https://github.com/pagekit/pagekit/issues).
+If you find a bug, or even if you want to contribute to the project, you can use the [Pagekit GitHub Issues tracker](https://github.com/pagekit/pagekit/issues).

 ## Twitter